Disassembly (malcat.asm)

 Returns the ith

-of the instruction.ep_rva = malcat.struct['OptionalHeader']['AddressOfEntryPoint'] ep_fn = malcat.fns[malcat.map.from_rva(ep_rva)] for i in range(len(first_insn)): print(f"{i}th operand of {first_insn}: {first_insn[i].type} ({first_insn[i].value})")
+of the instruction.ep_rva = analysis.struct['OptionalHeader']['AddressOfEntryPoint'] ep_fn = analysis.fns[analysis.map.from_rva(ep_rva)] for i in range(len(first_insn)): print(f"{i}th operand of {first_insn}: {first_insn[i].type} ({first_insn[i].value})")

-- Parameters
+- Parameters:

-- Return type
+- Return type:

-instance- Raises
+instance- Raises:

 IndexError